#1 on GoogleCD PlayerMid PriceReview

 Concluding Remarks

 The Tangent CD II offers adequate performance as a CD Player, provided you listen to albums and don’t want to jump between tracks.
-As a CD transport, it is a tricky option as it may not work with all DACs because of its enormous timing errors through its optical line out.
+As a CD transport, it is a tricky option as it may not work with all DACs because of its problems through its optical line out.
 Several operational misses described above complete the list of plunders.

 On the positive side, Its biggest assets are its attractive design and its small footprint.